My Kaya Your Kaya

 The camp is serviced daily and, included in your reservation are guided experiences each day in open vehicles with a FGASA-qualified ranger as your guide.
 The Reserve is home to the big 5 as well as many other species of game, and if you are a keen birder, the reserve boasts around 300 species of birds.

 Accommodation consists of four en-suite double bedroom units.
-Each has very comfortable Victorian-style brass and metal beds plus arm chairs or a couch.
-The bathrooms each contain a shower, a wash basin, toilet and a cupboard for your clothes.
+Each has very comfortable Victorian-style brass and metal beds plus armchairs or a couch.
+The bathrooms each contain a shower, a wash basin, toilet, and a cupboard for your clothes.
 Being eco-friendly the hot water system is solar heated which can be boosted electrically if the weather is overcast.
-The rooms each have a different theme drawn from the Job Family's history and experiences.
+The rooms each have a different theme drawn from the Job Family's (the camp founders) history and experiences.

 We can accommodate a maximum of 8 guests, please note that when you are making a booking you are booking the entire camp and not just a room.